Select language

 Delta

-The ratio between a change in an option premium and a change in the underlying.
+The ratio between a change in an option premium and the change in the value of the underlying asset.

 Derivatives